THE MEANING OF SUNDAY – Sunday is Lord’s Day not Sabbath Day

 This day is called Sunday especially, because on that Day, the Son of God defeated the Devil by His Resurrection, conquered sin and death.
 That marked a new beginning, a new creation.
 There are evidences that as early as in AD 54, Sunday was earmarked as the day of worship.
 Early Church considered Sunday as the Day related to Christ.

 There is a Jewish influence in Christianity, however the Christian Church do not observe the seventh day or Sabbath Day, which the LORD had blessed and sanctified (Gen. 2: 3, Ex.
 16: 23 –29; 31: 1-17).
 In Christian Church, most important days of liturgy calendar are Sundays as Resurrection Day.
 Christian calendar was centred on these two days – Observance of Sunday in Christian Church: First day of the week, as Sunday more important because Jesus resurrected on Sunday.
 Risen Christ revealed himself to His disciples on Sunday (Jn 20: 19, 26).
-Again, Christ revealed to those two disciples travelling to Emmaus on the first day of the week (Lk 24: 1, 13).
+So, the day after the Sabbath, is called Sunday especially, because on that Day, the Son of God defeated the Devil by His Resurrection, conquered sin and death.

 The days of the week in the Roman Empire, when Christianity was born into the world were dedicated to various planetary gods.
 They saw the desirability of a distinctively pagan way of naming the days of the week, and thus there arose dies solis (day of the Sun, – Sunday); dies lunae (day of the moon, – Monday), and so on.
 The word “Sunday” is pagan in origin.
 The right word for us is ‘kuriake‘ or the Lord’s Day, the name given to this holy day by St. John (Rev. 1:10).
 St John would have called Sunday as Lord’s Day because early Church started to observe each Sunday as Feast of Resurrection.
 In Syrian Church also, Sunday is considered as the ‘First Day’ or the ‘Day of Resurrection’ or KYMTHA.